Wittline/uber-expenses-tracking/README.md

   - After the execution of the last command, copy the localhost url, you will need it for colab
   - Go to <a href="https://colab.research.google.com/"> Google Colab </a>
   - Create a new Notebook
-  - Go to -> Connect -> "Connect to local runtime" -> Paste the url copied from the last step in Backend URL -> connect
+  - Go to -> Connect -> "Connect to local runtime" -> Paste the url copied from the last step and put it in Backend URL -> connect
+- Please the content of the file in this repository: ***AWS-IAC-IAM-EC2-S3-Redshift.ipynb***
   - Create the required S3 buckets
     - uber-tracking-expenses-bucket-s3
     - airflow-runs-receipts
   - Move Uber receipts from your local computer to S3
   - Loading params from the dwh.cfg file
   - Creating clients for IAM, EC2 and Redshift cluster
   - Creating the IAM Role that makes Redshift able to access to S3 buckets **ReadOnly**
   - Creating Redshift cluster
   - Check cluster details until status show Available
   - Showing Redshift cluster endpoint and role ARN
   - Incoming TCP port to access to the cluster ednpoint
   - Checking the connection to the Redshift cluster
   - Cleaning and deleting the resources

+### Content of ***AWS-IAC-IAM-EC2-S3-Redshift.ipynb***
 > Libraries

  ```python